philip120/codepatch-paligemma/README.md

 Our work stands on the shoulders of giants.
 This project would not be possible without leveraging these fantastic open-source repositories:

--   **Base PaliGemma Architecture**: The overall structure of our model, including the implementation of the Gemma language model and the multi-modal projector, is based on the work in Hari P. Paudel's `hkproj/pytorch-paligemma` repository.
+-   **Base PaliGemma Architecture**: The overall structure of our model, including the implementation of the Gemma language model and the multi-modal projector, is based on the work in `hkproj/pytorch-paligemma` repository.
     -   **Source**: [https://github.com/hkproj/pytorch-paligemma](https://github.com/hkproj/pytorch-paligemma)

 -   **MATLAB AST Parser**: For our advanced semantic patching strategy, we use the pure Python MATLAB parser created by `jol-jol`.
 This was a critical component for moving beyond simple token chunking.